-SCIENCE INSTRUCTION IN EARLY CHILDHOOD Two credit hours EDU 336 EDUCATION
+SCIENCE INSTRUCTION IN EARLY EDU 336 CHILDHOOD EDUCATION

 Must be taken concurrently: EDU 330, 335, 337.

 This course is a study of the methods and materials used in the science/health curriculum for children ages 3-8.
 The course will emphasize the teachers role in establishing the experiential, conceptual, and attitudinal foundation that will prepare children for future science/health learning.
 A field experience is required.